legendarycode3/onchain-betting-contract/README.md

 Built with ❤️ by [@legendarycode3](https://github.com/legendarycode3/)  </br>

 ## Appreciate
-If you find this project helpful, please consider linking back to this repository.
+If you find this project helpful, please consider linking back to this repository.  `I appreciate` your support